TABConf/2023.tabconf.com/faq.md

 Tickets started at $69.420 in November 2022 and are now selling for $121.00.
 Buy yours before the price goes up.

+### What is TABConf 2023 refund policy ticket cost?

+The tickets for TABConf 2023 are <u>nonrefundable</u>.
+You can transfer your ticket to someone else if you cannot attend by emailing hello@tabconf.com and CCing the person you are transferring it to.

 ***